unicode-org/message-format-wg/exploration/variable-mutability.md

 - Implementers need to know what value is associated with a named variable, see #299.

+- Users would like their tooling to identify, perhaps via static analysis, when they have mistyped or used an undeclared local variable.

+- Users would like to be able to create local variables without accidentially overwriting external values.
+(The inverse of this, in which the declaration overwrites an external value, can be difficult to debug if it occurs in, for example, just one of many different localized string variations.)

 ## Requirements

 _What properties does the solution have to manifest to enable the use-cases above?_

+These were taken from a comment by @stasm in #310:
 - Be able to re-annotate variables without having to rename them in the message body
 - Allow static analysis to detect mistakes when referencing an undefined local variable
 - Be able to re-annotate variables multiple times (because we do not allow nesting)